Image 1 of 3

 Care and Cultivation:

-Prefers full sun to bright light
+Prefers full sun to bright light for optimal growth

 Water sparingly; allow soil to dry completely between waterings